-Red food alert!
-It’s Tteokbokki time!
-Loaded with fiery gochujang, these spicy Korean rice cakes are perfectly chewy and ready in under 35 minutes from start to finish.
+Loaded with fiery gochujang, this tteokbokki recipe (spicy Korean rice cakes) is chewy, sweet and spicy, and ready in just 35 minutes from start to finish.

 One of the most famous Korean street-foods, tteokbokki is fiery, savory and slightly sweet food perfection!